 There are over 1600 cafes in the city, out of which 95% are independently owned.
 The high concentration of passionate cafe owners drives innovation and standards of taste.

 This is reflected in the city’s coffee landscape.
-In Melbourne, cafes are scattered all around the city in laneways, station underpasses, or office lobbies.
+Melbourne’s coffee scene boasts cafes are scattered all around the city in laneways, station underpasses, or office lobbies.
 The old milk bars are converted to cafes, and unique coffee spots are set up in warehouses or postmodern apartment blocks.

 With such high standards and a wide range of choices, Melbourne locals can recognize good coffee and everyone knows where to get the best coffee within their 2 km radius.